Petlja/TextualProgrammingInPython/source/6_Math functions/2_Quiz.md

 **Task - lemonade:**

 A group of people set out on a journey and Zoe made lemonade for everyone.
-Write a program that loads how many liters of lemonade Zoe has made (as a real number), then writes how many half-liter bottles can be filled with that lemonade and how many bottles it takes for all the lemonade (the two numbers can vary by one at most).
+Write a program that loads how many liters of lemonade Zoe has made (as a real number), then writes how many half-liter bottles can be filled with that lemonade and how many bottles it takes to fit al the lemonade in (the two numbers can vary by one at most).

 ```